kchowdhry/mobx-navigation/README.md

 cache hints are *automatically namespaced* so you should not need to include the scene name or component type in the cache hint itself.

+By default, `mobx-navigation` retains 8 unique scenes in memory but this can be overridden by specifying the `cacheWatermark` prop on the `NavContainer`.

 ### Multi-configs

 Often, one may wish to have a single component used for multiple scenes but with different navigation configs.